okkur/syna-start/README.md

 **Production**:
 ```
-$ hugo # This command would generate the static website in the public directory
+$ hugo # This command would generate the static website in the public/ directory
 ```

 > Prerequisites: Go, Hugo